altocodenl/tagaway-mobile/tagaway/lib/readme.md

       var response = await ajax ('post', 'upload', {'op': 'start', 'tags': [], 'total': 1});
 ```

 If we receive anything other than a 200, we report the error in the snackbar and return.
 The error code will be `UGROUP:CODE`.
 We then return `false` to indicate an error.
-Note however that we don't report the error if we get a 403, since another error message will be presented by another part of our code.
+Note however that we don't report the error if we get a 403, since an error message will be shown by the `ajax` function, defined elsewhere.

 ```dart
       if (response ['code'] != 200) {